-The sun, the architecture, the nature and the street art.
+The sun, architecture, nature and street art.
 Nine days and 550 pictures for our photo travel guide!
 Lisbon true colors!

 Doesn’t matter where the accommodation you booked is, for sure you will have to walk hill up and down to get around the city.
 So pay attention to the name of your street, sometimes all the buildings look the same with their colored tiles and clothes hanging outside.
 That’s Lisbon, and those peculiarities make the city so special.

 Lisbon is definitely a visual city.
 Everywhere you look there is a unique color, a different detail, something special and beautiful.
 Because of that, we couldn’t make a travel guide using words and explaining places.
 The best way to show Lisbon is through images, and that we have a lot.
 Our album is packed with great shots.
 If you are looking for hotels check them here!